 On April 23, 1870, 265 Clarendon was purchased from George Wheatland, Jr., by Amos Lawrence Mason.
 Having briefly practiced law in the mid-1860s, he returned to Harvard Medical School, graduating in 1872, after which he studied in Germany and then began practice as a physician.

 Amos Mason married in September of 1874 to Louisa Blake Steedman, and they lived at 265 Clarendon after their marriage.
-From 1897, they also maintained a home in York Harbor, Maine.
+They also had a home in Bar Harbor, where he maintained a medical practice during the summer months.
+In 1897, they made their second home in York Harbor, Maine.

 During the 1905-1906 winter season, the Masons were living elsewhere and 265 Clarendon was the home of banker John Torrey Linzee and his wife, Anita Homer (Manson) Linzee.
 They previously had lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston).
 By the 1906-1907 season, they had moved to 229 Marlborough and the Masons were once again living at 265 Clarendon.